Fastmancz/DownloadTableConfig/README.md

 ## [DTC] DownloadTableConfig

-Provides easy to use download configs with file prefixes.
+Provides an easy to use download configs with file prefixes.

 ## File format